 Reflux can be upsetting for parents.
 It's natural to be worried that something is wrong.

-There are a number of simple steps you can take which may help your baby:
+There are a number of simple steps you can take that may help you and your baby:

-• don't force them to take more milk than they want – some babies like to feed small amounts often
+- Don't force them to take more milk than they want – some pēpi feed small amounts often.

-• if you're bottle feeding, check that the hole in your baby's teat is not too big – giving milk too quickly can make reflux worse
+- If you're bottle feeding, check that the flow of milk is not too fast – giving milk too quickly can make reflux worse.

 Remember, if your baby brings up a lot of milk, they may be hungry again quite quickly.
 If that happens, you might need to feed them again sooner than usual.